iamWebLuk/Chat_App/README.md

 This application is a simple example for a chat program using express, socket.io, authorization, database and rabbitmq.

 The user can log in via register the email and login with it.
+The user can set or join a room.
-The user can go in one of two chat rooms.
+The user can see older messages from this room.
 The user can send messages.
 The user can use the route ```/logout``` to disconnect from the chat.
 All users get messages and notifications for other users joining or leaving the chat.